 I hope that helps!
 Rose

 I'm an Indian student, I want to join the university for the next year September 2021 intake.
-What are my requirements to join in Ms. Urban and Regional Planning?
+What are my requirements to join in MSc Urban and Regional Planning?

 Thanks for your question.
 The entry requirements for the MSc Urban and Regional Planning are either: A four year Bachelors degree (first class or very good upper second class), or: A three year Bachelors degree (first class) from recognised institutions in India.
 I hope that helps!
 Best wishes, Rose

-What do you think about the September on campus study? is it will be online? and I wanted to know about the artificial intelligence masters course, is there will be any internship provided during the course or after?
+What do you think about the September on campus study?
+Will it be online?
+I wanted to know about the artificial intelligence Masters course, will there be any internship provided during the course or after?